 Without significantly increasing the interior design budget, the office space can be made more vivid with a slightly more lively floor and wall materials or wood decorations.
 For example, a veneer panel or a fibreboard suspended ceiling makes the room much cosier than a conventional white modular panel, while also being quite inexpensive.
 Some luminaires could also be hanging from the ceiling rather than conventional industrial solutions.

 Staying in the box and using standard solutions year after year.

 The fact that fifteen or twenty years ago you could only get a certain type of boring furniture does not mean that today you should use the same solutions.
-Just like the tools and tecnologies are constantly changing, the trends in furniture and room design are also.
-And it’s all worth following, because with the trends, people’s expectations for their environment have also changed.
+Just like the tools and technologies are constantly changing, the trends in furniture and room design are also.
+And it’s all worth following because with the trends, people’s expectations for their environment have also changed.